ru22-14/beauty-boutique/README.md

 # Agile

 In order to use the agile methodology, the github project with linked issues was used.
-User stories were created and based on these user stories the project was created and brought to life.The link to the kanban board is here:
+User stories were created and based on these user stories the project was created and brought to life.
+The link to the kanban board is here:

 ### [Beauty Boutique Kanban Board](https://github.com/users/ru22-14/projects/6/views/1) <br><br>